dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/translating_your_form.md

 ![Adding a new language.](../images/translate_2.png)

-A translation module for this language will appear.
+An element for this language will appear.

 ![URL to translation page.](../images/translate_3.png)